swcarpentry/website/_posts/2016/03/2016-03-18-weekly-review.md

 * The [3rd Annual Big Data in Biology Summer School](http://ccbb.biosci.utexas.edu/summerschool.html) will take place at the University of Texas at Austin from 23-26 May 2016.
 11 courses will be scheduled over four half-days each and include topics such as basic computational skills, Genomics, and Proteomics.

 ##Other
-* The DataOne Webinar with Greg Wilson titled [Research Computing Skills for Scientists: Lessons, Challenges, and Opportunities from Software Carpentry](https://www.dataone.org/webinars/research-computing-skills-scientists-lessons-challenges-and-opportunities-software) is now available online
+* The DataOne Webinar with Greg Wilson titled [Research Computing Skills for Scientists: Lessons, Challenges, and Opportunities from Software Carpentry](https://www.dataone.org/webinars/research-computing-skills-scientists-lessons-challenges-and-opportunities-software) is now available online.
 *  What is the [difference between commercial and scientific software]({{page.baseurl}}/blog/2016/03/complexity-vs-subtlety.html)?
 Please share your thoughts.
 * Byron Smith built on the Software Carpentry Make lessons to develop a [Make tutorial](http://blog.byronjsmith.com/make-analysis.html) for Titus Brown's week-long Bioinformatics Workshop at UC Davis's Bodega Marine Laboratory in February, 2016.
 * Aleksandra Pawlik recently spoke about [Supporting Research Software Community Through Training](http://www.software.ac.uk/blog/2016-03-08-supporting-research-software-community-though-training) at the [eResearch New Zealand conference](http://eresearch2016.org.nz/).
 [The talk](http://www.slideshare.net/anpawlik/supporting-research-software-community-through-training) focused on the development of Software and Data Carpentry in the UK.